Ceasar/Encyclopedia/src/adler_1966.rst

     necessary to have the special experience which only a laboratory can afford to be sure you have grasped certain scientific propositions.

+..
+[21]
+    Knowing what the whole book is about and what its major divisions are help the reader discover its leading terms and propositions.
+Discovering what the chief contentions of the author are and how he supports these by arguments and evidence help the reader determine the general treatment and its major divisions.

+..
+[22]
+    The parts which you come to by analyzing the whole in this first reading are not exactly the same as the parts you start with to construct the whole in the second reading.
+In the former case, the parts are the ultimate divisions of the author's treatment of his subject matter or problem.
+In the latter case, the parts are such things as terms, propositions, and syllogisms.

+..
+[23]
+    Assuming, of course, that the author understands more than the reader; if he doesn't, then he can only inform the reader.

+..
+[24]
+    The reader should hesitate to declare that he understands under several
+    conditions:

+    - When reading a great book, since, presumably, you have a lot of work to do before you declare that honestly understand.

+    - When reading only part of a book, since it is difficult to be sure that you understand.

+    - When a book is related to other books by the same author, and depends upon them for full significance.

+..
+[25]
+    Great books are usually called "classics", but that word has for most people a wrong and forbidding connotation -- wrong in the sense of referring to antiquity, and forbidding in the sense of sounding unreadable.
+Great books are being written today and were written yesterday as well as long ago, and far from being unreadable, the great books are the most readable and those which most deserve to be read.

 -----